-The current TER for the legacy AVC fund is 0.50% p.a.
-Clerical Medical have confirmed that this fund invests in bank deposits only so incurs no transaction costs.
+The TER for the legacy AVC fund was confirmed to be 0.50% p.a. as at 31 December 2019.
+Clerical Medical confirmed that this fund invests in bank deposits only so incurs no transaction costs.
+Clerical Medical was unable to provide more recent information to date.